 Your accommodation will be more than just the place where you study and sleep – it will be your own space to call home.

-Whether you want to live on your own or with other students, be based on or off campus, be catered or self-catered, our residences offer different options to suit your preferences and budget.
+Whether you want to live on your own or with other students, based on or off campus, catered or self-catered, our residences offer different options to suit your preferences and budget.

 Late applicants and clearing students

 If you have yet to apply, email our Accommodation Office at firstname.lastname@example.org.

 If you are coming to Leeds through clearing, you can apply for accommodation two days after you have accepted your offer through UCAS.

 You can find further information for prospective students on the accommodation website.